Here’s a look at ricin, a natural, highly toxic compound that is extracted from castor beans.

 April 28, 2008 - Thomas Tholen of Utah, Bergendorff’s cousin, pleads not guilty on charges he knew about the creation of ricin and did not report it.
 Investigators believe Bergendorff’s ricin was created in Tholen’s basement.

 August 4, 2008 - Bergendorff pleads guilty to possession of a biological toxin and possession of unregistered firearms.

 October 22, 2008 - Tholen receives two years’ probation and is ordered to pay a fine of $500 for knowing his cousin produced and carried ricin.

 February 1, 2011 - A federal grand jury indicts Levenderis on one count of possessing a biological toxin and one count of making false statements.
-As of May 2013, Levenderis has not gone to trial.

 April 17, 2013 - The Secret Service announces that a letter addressed to President Barack Obama, containing a “suspicious substance,” was intercepted at the White House’s off-site mail facility on April 16.
 Later in the day the FBI confirms that the letter tested positive for ricin.

-April 17, 2013 - A law enforcement source tells CNN that the letters to President Obama and Senator Wicker contain the same language and read, “To see a wrong and not expose it, is to become a silent partner to its continuance.”
+April 17, 2013 - A law enforcement source tells CNN that the letters to Obama and Wicker contain the same language and read, “To see a wrong and not expose it, is to become a silent partner to its continuance.”
 Both letters are signed, “I am KC and I approve this message.”

 April 17, 2013 - Lee County, Mississippi, Sheriff Jim Johnson says that a letter received by Judge Sadie Holland has notable similarities to letters sent to Obama and Wicker.